pnp/sp-dev-fx-webparts/samples/js-modern-calendar/README.md

 1.0.0.0|February 11, 2017|Initial release
 1.0.0.1|June 05, 2020|Updated the external CDN references to public CDN references 1.0.2.0|February 9, 2021|Upgraded to SPFx 1.11 and fixed issues with missing dependencies
-1.0.3.0|October 28, 2021|fixed issues with Timezones.
-The Browser Timezone Settings are now used
+1.0.3.0|October 28, 2021|fixed issues with Time zones.
+The Browser Time zone Settings are now used

 ## Minimal Path to Awesome